-We test for possible impairment of indefinite-lived intangible assets on at least an annual basis by comparing the fair value of the asset to its carrying value.
-When specific asset carrying values are determined to be less than the fair value, the carrying value of the asset is reduced to reflect the current fair value.
+We test for possible impairment of indefinite-lived intangible assets on at least an annual basis.
+Based on facts and circumstances, we perform either a qualitative or a quantitative assessment for impairment.
+If a qualitative assessment is performed, and the existence of events and circumstances indicate that it is more likely than not that an indefinite-lived intangible asset is impaired, then we perform the quantitative impairment test by comparing the fair value with the carrying amount.
+When specific assets are determined to be impaired, the cost basis of the asset is reduced to reflect the current fair value.